Cheers to cocktail bars in Montréal

 When a wine menu includes a whole section of orange wines, you know you’re in good hands.
 Buvette Ludger also boasts a handful of divine cocktails inspired by classics like the Dark & Stormy and the Pimm’s Cup, but made with homemade ingredients like apple purée and ginger syrup.

 Chinatown’s hidden treasure

 Le Mal Nécessaire is nothing but “bien” where we’re concerned!
 From the design to the flavours, this hipster joint hidden in Chinatown has it all on point.
 The tipples are like nothing you’ve tasted.
 Try the tropically refreshing Chia Fresca: gin, cucumber, coconut water, chia seeds (yes), lemon and Tai basil.

 Cocktail lounge in the middle of it all

 Blocks away from the Quartier des Spectacles, this spot straddles the Plateau and downtown.
 Mme Lee is a live music club where sushi-inspired snacks and Asian cocktails rule.
 Order the sushi pizza topped with salmon and tuna tartare, with a Honey Dew cocktail on the side, mixing white rum, St-Germain, basil syrup, melon and orange juice.

 Bubbly fun awaits in Old Montréal

 Celebrate life with champagne and cocktails on Montréal’s cobblestoned streets.
-It’s a constant party at La Champagnerie, where the glittering crowd clinks glasses of every sort of bubbly imaginable.
+It’s a constant party at Maison Saint-Paul, where the glittering crowd clinks glasses of every sort of bubbly imaginable.
 Explore the delectable AND hilariously named cocktail options, like the Michael Bubbly (vodka, Lillet, sesame syrup and bubbles) or the Salty Pampam (gin, Aperol, grapefruit syrup, salt bitters and bubbles).

 Here’s to a night on the Canal